PaulleDemon/AWS-deployment/deploying_django.md

 This setting, WSGIPath, specifies the location of the WSGI script that Elastic Beanstalk uses to start your application.

+Now if you haven't created a `requirements.txt` create it and use `pip freeze > requirements.txt` to copy the package names from your local virtual environment.
+Elastic beanstalk uses this file to determine which packages to install on EC2 instance running your application

 So now your directory should look like this:

 ```